 21. Rufus and Bee

 Rufus and Bee is a game arcade and bowling centre located in Victoria Island, Lagos.
-This is definitely a place worth visiting to let your hair down and activate your inner child.
+This is a place worth visiting to let your hair down and activate your inner child.

 Fun Places to Visit in Lagos Mainland

 Most of the interesting places to visit in Lagos are clustered in Victoria Island, Lekki and Ikoyi.
 This doesn’t mean the mainland is completely left out.
-Okay, let’s be honest, the mainland is actually left out :(.
+Okay, let’s be honest, the mainland is left out :(.
 I’ve purposely left out the places below for personal reasons, as stated.
 But please feel free to include them if they interest you…

 - The New Afrika Shrine: because I visited this place when there was no concert and let’s just say I am not tempted to return.